Buddhist kingship: Kingship and ordination

 Some kings' role as exemplary Buddhist was exemplified by their ordination prior to being enthroned.
 A well-known example of this was the Thai king Mongkut, who ordained twenty-seven years before becoming king.
 King Mongkut emphasized a rational approach of Buddhism, which could be reconciled with science.
 This approach helped him to legitimate his position as a king.
 Part of the Coronation of the Thai monarch includes the king proceeding to the chapel royal (the Wat Phra Kaew) to vow to be a "Defender of the Faith" in front of a chapter of monks including the Supreme Patriarch of Thailand.

 As a topic of conversation

-Buddhism discourages conversation about kings and ministers of state.
+The Buddha discouraged monks from conversation about kings and ministers of state.